Water Heritage - Questionnaire on development of ISC, Mission Statement and Statement of Significance for water as cultural heritage

 Water is universally significant, and therefore of concern to all ICOMOS ISCs, and the new ISC will collaborate with other ISCs to achieve optimum outcomes.
 But a major function of the new Water Heritage ISC will also be to provide a clear focal point for a broad range of external partner bodies that seek guidance in relation to cultural heritage of and around water.
 It is in this collaboration with other ICOMOS and external bodies that the new ISC looks to develop new grounds for scientific endeavor, especially in relation to the achievement of the SDGs and adaption to climate change.

-To help develop the scope and work program for the new ISC, the task force is seeking the inputs of all ICOMOS committees through a questionnaire.
+To help develop the scope and work program for the new ISC, the task force is seeking the inputs of all ICOMOS Committees and members through a questionnaire.
+Please fill in the questionnaire by 31 January 2020.

 We are also inviting comments on the draft Mission Statement for the ISC and draft Statement of Significance for Water as Cultural Heritage (see links to download the documents below).
 You can include these comments in the last item of the questionnaire (item 20).